Khushalsarode/SkyScribe-Weather-Forecast-clitool/SkyScribe.md

 ## Hackathon Project: Weather Forecasting Tool (Python)

-SkyScribe was created as part of a hackathon project with the goal of developing a weather forecasting tool that demonstrates the capabilities of Python programming, API integration, data parsing, and error handling.
+SkyScribe was created as part of a hackathon project with the goal of developing a weather forecasting command line tool that demonstrates the capabilities of Python programming, API integration, data parsing, and error handling.
 The project leverages the OpenWeatherMap API to fetch weather data for the specified cities and utilizes Python to parse and present the information to the user.

 ### API: OpenWeatherMap